 Singleton instance in clustered environment can be managed using Java RMI, distributed cache and vendor products.

-More information you can find at singleton instance in clustered environment.
+More information on singleton instance across clustered environment, you can find at singleton instance in clustered environment.

 Thanks for reading.